Interview by Marielle Saums

-Christopher Lutterodt-Quarcoo (CL-Q for short), is a multifaceted creative investigator whose work is rooted in the complexities of living as an African in a world shaped by western colonialism.
+Christopher Lutterodt-Quarcoo (CL-Q for short) is a multifaceted creative investigator whose work is rooted in the complexities of living as an African in a world shaped by Western colonialism.
 He strives to build collective cultural competence by merging historical inquiry with the analytical processes that he learned as a design student.
 Working across film, writing, installation and sound without being tethered to a specific medium, CL-Q uses seeks to upheave dominant historical and political narratives.

-Design underlies CL-Q’s work by emphasizing the importance of community interaction and engagement in the research process.
-He recognizes the value of integrating design principles to revive other disciplines such as politics, archaeology and history, revealing questions that educational institutions and governments have not yet considered.
+Design underlies CL-Q’s work by emphasising the importance of community interaction and engagement in the research process.
+He recognises the value of integrating design principles to revive other disciplines, such as politics, archaeology and history, revealing questions that educational institutions and governments have not yet considered.
 CL-Q responds by creating visuals and objects that encapsulate the heavyweight of dismantling bureaucratic legacies, often captured as figures obscured by shadows and projections of archival images on human bodies that link the historical with the personal.
 His ongoing Unmaterialised™ archive presents findings of the targeted historical inquiry, and The Adv_™ Forum designs workshops to facilitate dialogue and empathy around sociopolitical issues.

 CL-Q strives to use design processes to both simplify and experiment with language.
-As an artist who openly advocates for the free dissemination of knowledge, CL-Q’s decision to trademark his two major projects as proprietary design services evokes questions about ownership of knowledge and process.
+As an artist who openly advocates for the free dissemination of knowledge, CL-Q’s decision to trademark his two major projects as proprietary design services evoke questions about ownership of knowledge and process.
 CL-Q wants to expose power structures to instil doubt, yet his own developmental methods are obscured from the audience.

 In this historical moment marked by a volatile political and environmental climate, CL-Q’s investigations can provide useful analytical tools for people who are questioning the roots of their own values.
 Yet the connections between CL-Q’s workshop dialogues, film work and exhibitions are not fully developed for a global audience, leaving those who haven’t had the opportunity to experience his work in person with a fragmented understanding of his vision.

-It’s ironic, it would make sense as an African based in the UK, my work would refer to the African continent, but the truth is, the root of my research on western narratives, beliefs and systems trace back to African scholars and civilisations, which were essentially sampled…
+It’s ironic.
+It would make sense as an African based in the UK, my work would refer to the African continent, but the truth is, the root of my research on Western narratives, beliefs and systems trace back to African scholars and civilisations, which were essentially sampled…

-You have two main ongoing projects, UNMATERIALISED™ and THE ADV_™ Forum, could you tell us a bit about them?
+You have two main ongoing projects, UNMATERIALISED™ and THE ADV_™ Forum.
+Could you tell us a bit about them?

 Unmaterialised™ is a research archive that explores the origin of key narratives, beliefs and systems — highlighting omissions, voids and/or inaccuracies resulting in a counterfactual scene.

 The Adv_™ is an immersive forum weaponising empathy for strategic embodiment and dialogue.
-The Adv_™ Forum was devised for those more intrigued in understanding than an accusation.
+The Adv_™ Forum was devised for those more intrigued by understanding than an accusation.
 It’s a place where you can empathise with controversial individuals across the spectrum of society; politics, pop culture etc… The objective is to provide participants with the Mindset/s necessary to make a local, national and global impact.
-Our Scenario/s set the scene for participants to identify motivations and clarify their intentions, in order to develop new operational Framework/s* and tactics within the public and private affairs.
+Our Scenario/s set the scene for participants to identify motivations and clarify their intentions in order to develop new operational Framework/s* and tactics within public and private affairs.

 What has been one of the most challenging projects you have developed and why?

 Without a doubt, Unmaterialised: Union of African States… there was a lot at stake in this project.
-You can only imagine the number of iterations we went through; the balance between fact and strategic fiction and the heavy moral responsibility of articulating one of the most powerful speeches at one the most pivotal moments in African history.
+You can only imagine the number of iterations we went through, the balance between fact and strategic fiction and the heavy moral responsibility of articulating one of the most powerful speeches at one the most pivotal moments in African history.
 If you could only see the development work, you would be exhausted at the mere sight of it.

 With the gravity of the event in question, it deserved nothing less than being the most expensive and robust cinematic installation we’ve created.
 The challenge wasn’t solely based on its authenticity but the three categorisations of audience experiences we needed to cater for simultaneously; Firstly, those who know nothing about The New York World Fair 1963 and Africa Affairs.
 Second, those who have a casual knowledge of significant dates and key individuals.
 Thirdly those who operate within African Affairs.
-A tall order but when you actually make a gold, copper and silver mine on a restricted budget, I guess anything is possible.
+A tall order, but when you actually make a gold, copper and silver mine on a restricted budget, I guess anything is possible.

 Technology is becoming crucial in new societal developments.
-How is this (or will be) reflected in your practice?
+How is this or will be reflected in your practice?

 Technology, in this case, is the bridge to new understandings.
 In the context of Unmaterialised™, we have no intention of having a permanent physical space.
-Currently, we are living in a digitally vicarious reality, where everything is on demand and there is a lacking sense of urgency to be somewhere at a specific time and place.
+Currently, we are living in a digitally vicarious reality, where everything is on demand, and there is a lacking sense of urgency to be somewhere at a specific time and place.
 We’re exploring technologies to help us becomes masters of a moment with the option to evolve in each appearance of our work.

-Let me preface my comments with the fact that Afrofuturism has been a great tool for escapism from imminent and persistent oppression from the Western Culture and institutions as well as linking the African Diaspora not to technology but to cohesion by picturing success and excellence in a place where they are scarce if present at all.
-Afrofuturism is a Western (American) invention, the term is trademarked by Mark Dery but expanded on by Ytasha Womack but the practice predates both of them, most notably through Sun Ra and The Arkestra etc… just to give a little context.
+Let me preface my comments with the fact that Afrofuturism has been a great tool for escapism from imminent and persistent oppression from the Western Culture and institutions, as well as linking the African Diaspora not to technology but to cohesion by picturing success and excellence in a place where they are scarce if present at all.
+Afrofuturism is a Western (American) invention, the term is trademarked by Mark Dery but expanded on by Ytasha Womack, but the practice predates both of them, most notably through Sun Ra and The Arkestra etc… just to give a little context.

-Now that’s out the way, this is my issue…more times than not Afrofuturism is either designing FOR the uninformed diaspora or designing AT indigenous Africans through a romanticised lens of primitivism.
+Now that’s out the way.
+This is my issue…more times than not, Afrofuturism is either designing FOR the uninformed diaspora or designing AT indigenous Africans through a romanticised lens of primitivism.
 There is a lack of acknowledgement of the preexisting intellectual, cultural and technological advancements that superseded Europe & Asia in pre-colonial Africa.
-Let me put it another way, African ingenuity is not something to fantasise about in the future, the evidence is there, here and now, build on that, secure it.
+Let me put it another way, African ingenuity is not something to fantasise about in the future.
+The evidence is there, here and now.
+Build on that, secure it.

-Salute to people like Jepchumba Founder of African Digital Art.
+Salute to people like Jepchumba, Founder of African Digital Art.
 I hope more platforms or agencies develop in that same vain to make a more well-rounded practice of “Speculative Africa/ns”.

 Where do you see your practice going into?

-In regards to Unmaterialised™, it’s dabbled in cultural institutions (galleries & museums) around the world, we’ve come across so many monuments and historical sites which are now controversially presented as tourists attractions and as a result filtering data to not offend guests.
-I’m certain something special can be done with them in-situ, there are layers to reveal.
+Naturally, I can see my praxes continuing with both Unmaterialised™ and The Adv_™ Forum as they are both entering their second phase.
+With regards to Unmaterialised™, it’s dabbled in cultural institutions (galleries & museums) around the world.
+We’ve come across so many monuments and historical sites which are now controversially presented as tourist attractions and, as a result, filtering data not to offend guests.
+I’m certain something special can be done with them in situ.
+There are layers to reveal.

+We’ve also got some preparation underway in context to opening up Unmaterialised more as a platform.. more news on that towards the end of the year.
 The Adv_™ Forum has had the most verbalise of years, operating within Education, as an event during festivals and in private Consultancy.
-We aren’t limiting ourselves to any of our three established avenues but we are definitely going to be exploring the public events more vigorously.
-Encouraging people to come to explore empathy to almost questionable degrees and possibly sympathising for those they originally demonised.
+We aren’t limiting ourselves to any of our three established avenues, but we are definitely going to be exploring public events more vigorously.
+Encouraging people to come to explore empathy to almost questionable degrees and possibly sympathising with those they originally demonised.
 It’s going to be a conflicting experience.

 What is your chief enemy of creativity?